dune3d/dune3d-docs/simple-part.rst

 Then use the **"Constrain vertical"** tool (right-click) to constrain it to be directly above the arc's center.

-After this, we should still have one degree of freedom.

 .. image:: images/tutorial/arc-dot.png

 Select the point on the arc and one of the points from the bottom line